-As summer drags on and the days get hotter and hotter, many of us are looking to cool off.
+As summer drags on and the days get hotter and hotter, many of us are looking to cool off with a dip in a local swimming hole.
+While there are plenty of waterparks and public pools, there’s nothing like a natural swimming hole on a hot summer day.
 I’ve put together a list of the best Houston area swimming holes, all within 2 hours of Houston.
-These range from deep swimming holes to wading creeks, so there’s something for everyone.
-They’re sorted by closest to farthest.
+These range from deep swimming holes to wading creeks, so no matter how you prefer to swim, there’s something for everyone.

 Houston Area Swimming Holes